In this article, we'll look at some ways to control the drum kit volume when drumming for worship by using electronic drums without missing anything.

 See the following playing comparison with an acoustic hi-hat

-The TD-50KVX kit comes with two crashes and the digital ride as standard.
-These swing like conventional cymbals and can be choked with a simple stick hold or hand mute grab.
+These V-Cymbals swing like conventional cymbals and can be choked with a simple stick hold or hand mute grab.

 Thanks to advanced interval sensing in the module, cymbal swells behave as you’d expect on an acoustic cymbal.